Tangcal

-Tangcal, officially the Municipality of Tangcal (Maranao: Inged a Tangcal; Lungsod sa Tangcal; Bayan ng Tangcal), is a 5th class municipality in the province of Lanao del Norte, Philippines.
+Tangcal, officially the Municipality of Tangcal (Maranao: Inged a Tangcal; Lungsod sa Tangcal; Bayan ng Tangcal), is a municipality in the province of Lanao del Norte, Philippines.
 According to the 2020 census, it has a population of 16,075 people.

 It is also pronounced as Tangkal.

 Geography

 It is located about 51 kilometers in the southwest of Iligan City, the commercial center of Lanao del Norte.
 Geographically, Tangcal is bounded by the municipalities of Tubod, Magsaysay and Maigo on the north, Munai on the east, Nunungan on the south, and Magsaysay on the west.